SagnikBiswasDL/Boltzmann-Machines/README.md

 This repository includes Java program files simulating a Boltzmann Machine that is capable of learning logic:

 ### `IsingModel.java`
-- **Purpose**: This file is key to the learning process of the Boltzmann Machine, simulating how binary neurons (similar to magnetic dipoles in a lattice) adjust and learn through interactions.
+- **Purpose**: This file manages the learning process of the Boltzmann Machine which is implemented through Contrastive Divergence.
 ### `Inference.java`
-- **Purpose**: Central to the functioning of the Boltzmann Machine, this file implements the inference mechanism using Gibbs Sampling.
-It manages the sampling process that updates the network states based on their probability distributions, crucial for both learning and generating new data.
+- **Purpose**: This file manages the state generation phase of the Boltzmann Machine.
+It handles the sampling process that updates the network states based on their probability distributions.

 ### Data Files (`.txt` Files)
 - **Purpose**: These text files contain the necessary data to training the Boltzmann Machine in IsingModel.java